The FBI says the man responsible for New Year's truck attack visited New Orleans twice before

 Lyonel Myrthil, FBI special agent in charge of the New Orleans Field Office, said the suspect in the attack traveled to Cairo in the summer of 2023 and then to Canada a few days later.

-“Our agents are getting answers to where he went, who he went with and how those trips may or may not tie into his actions here,” Myrthil said.
+“Our agents are getting answers to where he went, who he met with and how those trips may or may not tie into his actions here,” Myrthil said.

-Jabbar had also traveled to New Orleans ahead of the attack in October.
-Myrthil said video shows the suspect riding through the French Quarter on a bicycle wearing “meta glasses” that are capable of recording or livestreaming.
+Jabbar had also traveled to New Orleans twice in the months ahead of the attack, first in October and again in November.
+On Oct.
+31, Myrthil said Jabbar used “meta glasses” to record video as he rode through the French Quarter on a bicycle as “he plotted this hideous attack.”
+He said Jabbar was also in New Orleans on Nov.
+10 and they are trying to find out more detail about that trip.

+He also wore the glasses during the attack.
+The glasses are capable of livestreaming, but Myrthil said Jabbar did not activate the glasses to livestream the attack.

+The FBI released Jabbar’s recorded video from the planning trip to New Orleans as well as video showing him placing two containers with explosive devices in the French Quarter at around 2 a.m. shortly before the attack.
+One of the containers, a cooler, was moved a block away by someone uninvolved with the attack, officials said.

 President Joe Biden planned to travel to New Orleans with first lady Jill Biden on Monday to “grieve with the families and community members impacted by the tragic attack.”